PinkSoso/clinic-study-dropout-analysis/README.md

 ## 🎯 Business Problem
 Clinical trials are a crucial step in the development of new drugs and medical treatments.
 However, one of the most significant challenges faced by researchers is the **high dropout rate** of participants before trial completion.
 This not only **delays research timelines**, but also **increases costs** and reduces the reliability of results.
-High dropout rates is a real problem as it lead to : Delayed trial timelines, Increased operational and recruitment costs, Reduced statistical reliability of trial outcomes, Slower access to life-saving treatments
+High dropout rates is a real problem as it lead to : Delayed trial timelines, Increased operational and recruitment costs, Reduced statistical reliability of trial outcomes, Slower access to life-saving treatments.

 The aim here is to support clinical research teams by using data and AI to:
 - Understand when and why participants drop out,